aleparuokakauppa/ShopifyCSV/README.md

-# ShopifyProductArchiver CLI
+# ShopifyProductArchiver
-Tool that makes archiving large amounts of products easier, according to requirements given by the user.
+A CLI tool that makes archiving large amounts of products easier, according to requirements given by the user.

 # What/How
 This program utilizes the product/inventory import/export scheme.